nvim-neorg/tree-sitter-norg/README.md

 - Has support for pretty much the entire specification
 - Isn't a massive editor hog

+# Installation

+For Linux and Windows, there is no extra configuration necessary.

+> **Warning** <br />
-> **Warning** Installation on MacOS is going to break if you are using something other than the main branch and apple GCC.
+> Installation on MacOS is going to break if you are using some other branch than main and also if your compiler is Apple GCC.

 To fix that, Add the following lines to your Tree-Sitter config